-- 23 cm) tart pan with a removable bottom.
+Tart: You will need an 8 or 9 inch (20 - 23 cm) tart pan with a removable

-the pastry onto the bottom and up the sides of the pan.
+evenly press the pastry onto the bottom and up the sides of the pan.
 (Can use

 the back of a spoon to smooth the surface of the pastry.)
 Pierce the bottom of

 the crust with the tines of a fork.
-(This will prevent the pastry crust from puffing up
+(This will prevent the pastry from

-degrees C) and place rack in center of oven.
+degrees C) and place the oven rack in the center of the oven.

 Reduce the oven temperature to 350 degrees